Metaphilosophy: Relationship to philosophy

 Some philosophers consider metaphilosophy to be a subject apart from philosophy, above or beyond it, while others object to that idea.
 Timothy Williamson argues that the philosophy of philosophy is "automatically part of philosophy", as is the philosophy of anything else.
+Ludwig Wittgenstein argued that there is no "second-order philosophy" in the same way an explanation of the spelling of "spelling" is not second-order spelling, or orthography of the word 'orthography' is not second-order orthography.
 Nicholas Bunnin and Jiyuan Yu write that the separation of first- from second-order study has lost popularity as philosophers find it hard to observe the distinction.
 As evidenced by these contrasting opinions, debate persists as to whether the evaluation of the nature of philosophy is 'second-order philosophy' or simply 'plain philosophy'.

 Many philosophers have expressed doubts over the value of metaphilosophy.
 Among them is Gilbert Ryle: "preoccupation with questions about methods tends to distract us from prosecuting the methods themselves.
 We run as a rule, worse, not better, if we think a lot about our feet.
 So let us ... not speak of it all but just do it."

 Terminology

 The designations metaphilosophy and philosophy of philosophy have a variety of meanings, sometimes taken to be synonyms, and sometimes seen as distinct.

 Morris Lazerowitz claims to have coined the term 'metaphilosophy' around 1940 and used it in print in 1942.
 Lazerowitz proposed that metaphilosophy is 'the investigation of the nature of philosophy'.
 Earlier uses have been found in translations from French.
 The term is derived from Greek word meta μετά ("after", "beyond", "with") and philosophía φιλοσοφία ("love of wisdom").

 The term 'metaphilosophy' is used by Paul Moser in the sense of a 'second-order' or more fundamental undertaking than philosophy itself, in the manner suggested by Charles Griswold:

-This usage was considered nonsense by Ludwig Wittgenstein, who rejected the analogy between metalanguage and a metaphilosophy.
-As expressed by Martin Heidegger:

 Some other philosophers treat the prefix meta as simply meaning 'about...', rather than as referring to a metatheoretical 'second-order' form of philosophy, among them Rescher and Double.
 Others, such as Williamson, prefer the term 'philosophy of philosophy instead of 'metaphilosophy' as it avoids the connotation of a 'second-order' discipline that looks down on philosophy, and instead denotes something that is a part of it.
 Joll suggests that to take metaphilosophy as 'the application of the methods of philosophy to philosophy itself' is too vague, while the view that sees metaphilosophy as a 'second-order' or more abstract discipline, outside philosophy, "is narrow and tendentious".

-In the analytical tradition, the term "metaphilosophy" is mostly used to tag commenting and research on previous works as opposed to original contributions towards solving philosophical problems.
+In the analytic tradition, the term "metaphilosophy" is mostly used to tag commenting and research on previous works as opposed to original contributions towards solving philosophical problems.